waggjeff/DE-Zoomcamp-FinalProject/README.md

 - Next, we create a new dbt project with BigQuery as the data warehosue.
 In this case I called it 'stock_analysis_jfw'.
 One needs to upload the json key file to connect to BigQuery.

-- Once DBT project is inintialized, click on 'Develop'.
+- Once the DBT project is inintialized, click on 'Develop'.

 - To write a model for transforming the data, create a branch of the main repository and then in the models directory we create a new file called 'sp500_newtable.sql'.
 In this case, the model updates the 'mythic-byway-375404.stocks.sp500' table in BigQuery by adding a new column 'gain', which is the percentage daily gain for each stock on a given day.
 A new table is then written to the Dataset called: 'sp500_newtable'.